-A withdrawal that occurs within the first five weeks of a term may receive a partial reimbursement of tuition in accordance with the official reimbursement policies (check with the Office of the Bursar).
+A withdrawal from the University that occurs within the first five weeks of a term may receive a partial reimbursement of tuition in accordance with the official reimbursement policies (check with the Office of the Bursar).
 When a student withdraws from a course, a grade of "W" is entered on the transcript.
-The "W" grade has no effect on a student's grade point average, but the credits are counted as attempted credits for purposes of measuring the student's satisfactory academic progress (see p.
+The "W" grade has no effect on a student's grade point average, but the credits are counted as attempted credits for purposes of measuring the student's satisfactory academic progress and may impact financial aid eligibility.(see p.
 Error!
 Bookmark not defined.).

-Drop/Add forms should always be signed by the student's Academic Advisor.
+Courses may be dropped or added via WebAdvisor.
+Students should consult with their Advisor prior to dropping any courses.
 Instructors and Departments may deny permission to take a course if the student does not fulfill the pre-requisites.
 However, a student always has the right to drop or withdraw from a course any time before the Last Date to Withdraw.